sstur/react-rte/README.md

 Unlike typical rich text editors (such as [CKEditor][ckeditor] and [TinyMCE][tinymce]) we keep our content state in a well-architected data model instead of in the view.
 One important advantage of separating our data model from our view is deterministic output.

 Say, for instance, you select some text and add bold style.
 Then you add italic style.
-Or what if you add italic first and then add bold.
-The result should be the same either way: text that has both bold and italic style.
-But in the browser's view (Document Object Model) is this represented with a `<strong>` inside of an `<em>` or vice versa.
+Or what if you add italic first and then bold.
+The result should be the same either way: the text range has both bold and italic style.
+But in the browser's view (Document Object Model) is this represented with a `<strong>` inside of an `<em>` or vice versa?
 Does it depend on the order in which you added the styles?
-In many web-based editors it DOES depend on the order of your actions.
-That means your output, when serialized to HTML is non-deterministic.
-To documents that look exactly the same will have different, sometimes unpredictable, HTML representations.
+In many web-based editors the HTML output *does* depend on the order of your actions.
+That means your output is non-deterministic.
+Two documents that look exactly the same in the editor will have different, sometimes unpredictable, HTML representations.

 In this editor we use a pure, deterministic function to convert document state to HTML output.
-So no matter how you *arrived at* the state, the output will be predictable.
+No matter how you *arrived at* the state, the output will be predictable.
 This makes everything easier to reason about.
 In our case, the `<strong>` will go inside the `<em>` every time.

 ## API